 The bill, known as the Medicaid Access and Quality Act, aims to address disparities in Medicaid reimbursement rates and improve healthcare access for Nebraska residents, particularly vulnerable populations such as pregnant women, newborns, and children.
-It establishes a new tax of six percent on non-Medicare direct writing premiums from health maintenance organizations, which will be directed to the newly created Medicaid Access and Quality Fund.
-This fund is intended to enhance rates paid to nonhospital providers of physical health services and support primary care providers serving target populations.
-The bill mandates that the Department of Health and Human Services utilize these funds to improve healthcare access and quality, particularly in rural areas.
+It establishes a new tax of six percent on non-Medicare direct writing premiums from health maintenance organizations, which will be collected starting January 1, 2026.
+The revenue generated from this tax will be directed to the newly created Medicaid Access and Quality Fund, which is intended to enhance rates paid to nonhospital providers of physical health services and support primary care providers serving target populations.

 Statutes affected: Introduced: 44-2702, 44-4726, 77-908